 CTC 320 Structural Analysis (4)

 An investigation of the analysis of both determinate and indeterminate structures.
 Emphasis is placed on application of the principles of mechanics on the analysis of structural systems.
 Three hours of lecture and two hours of laboratory per week.
 Lab hours will be used for experiments and problem solving using computer applications.
-Prerequisite: CTC 218 and CTC 222or equivalents.
+Prerequisite: CTC 224.

 CTC 340 Transportation Analysis (4)

 Introductory course to Transportation Engineering.
 Topics include highway design, traffic analysis, capacity planning, and computer modeling.
 Three hours of lecture and two hours of laboratory per week.
 Pre/Corequisite: MAT 121.

 CTC 415 Construction Estimating and Scheduling (4)

 Teaches students the basic concepts of estimating and scheduling construction projects.
 Students will learn how to estimate quantities, determine project length, and determine labor and equipment needs.
 Group projects during lab times will allow students to gain practical experience.
 Three hours of lecture and two hours of laboratory per week.
 Students may not receive credit for both CTC 370 and CTC 415.
 Prerequisite: CTC 275 or equivalent or permission of instructor.

 The design of steel structures from conceptual design through the production of contract documents.
 Emphasis is placed on application of the AISC Code (Allowable Stress Design) and applicable building codes to steel structures using conventional and computer-aided methods.
 Course consists of three hours of lecture and two hours of laboratory per week.
 Prerequisite: CTC 320.